2nd NYPD officer shot dead in the Bronx; suspect in detention - Go Tech Daily

-LONGWOOD, Bronx – Authorities say hours after a policeman was shot in a marked police van, a second NYPD policeman was shot dead Sunday morning at the 41st NYPD building in the Bronx.
+LONGWOOD, Bronx (WABC) – Authorities say hours after an officer was shot in a marked police van, a second NYPD officer was shot dead Sunday morning at the 41st building of the NYPD in the Bronx.

 The incident occurred on Block 1000 Longwood Avenue at around 8:00 a.m.

-Police say the suspect is on remand and determines the connection to Saturday’s shooting in the Bronx.
+Police say the suspect is in detention and is believed to be the shooter wanted in the Saturday night shooting.

 This is a story of rupture.
 Previous story below.
 Check back for more updates.